 Food sensitivity testing is essential for those suffering from unexplained digestive issues.
 While your digestive tract suffers through bloating, embarrassing bathroom breaks and other stress, inflammation steadily gathers in your tissue and starts to impact other areas of your body.
 Food sensitivities and intolerances can create a domino effect in your body that causes significant chronic symptoms.
-As opposed to wasting time tracking each food you put into your body, allow the specialists at Neurvana Health to pinpoint your exact food intolerances.
+As opposed to wasting time tracking each food you put into your body, allow the specialists at Neurvana Naturopathic Medicine to pinpoint your exact food intolerances.

 Frequently Asked Questions

 The most accurate food sensitivity testing is through blood serum.
 While some companies do offer dried blood spot (DBS) testing, these methods have been proven to be less accurate than serum testing done through a traditional blood draw, mainly due to antibody and complement stability.